Threshold resummation of Semi-Inclusive Deep-Inelastic Scattering: Resummation up to NNLL accuracy

 \subsubsection{$x$-single soft}

 Taking as expanded resummed expression Eq.~(\ref{resum_nnll_noexp}), but now with

 and comparing with the expressions of the functions $f_i^{(j)}(M)$ given in Appendix~\ref{app:CFSoftx} we get

-Here $\Tilde P^{(0)}_{qq}(M),\Tilde P^{(1),t}_{qq,\text{NS}}(M)$ are the Mellin transforms of the N$^i$LO timelike nonsinglet splitting functions with contributions proportional to $\delta(1-z)$ not included, as explained in Appendix~\ref{spNLO}.
+Here $\Tilde \gamma^{(0)}_{qq}(M),\Tilde \gamma^{(1),t}_{qq,\text{NS}}(M)$ are subtracted N$^i$LO timelike nonsinglet anomalous dimensions, obtained as the Mellin transforms of the N$^i$LO timelike nonsinglet splitting functions, but with contributions proportional to $\delta(1-z)$ not included, as explained in Appendix~\ref{spNLO}.
 The suffix $t$ (for timelike) is only present in the $\mathcal{O}(\as^2)$ coefficient because at leading order the timelike and spacelike splitting functions coincide.
 Also,

 Substituting these coefficients in the resummed expression Eq.~(\ref{RES.SIDIS.SS.1Int.NNLL}) gives NNLL resummation in the $x$-single soft limit.

 As mentioned, it might be convenient to rewrite this result by choosing instead as a soft scale the same scale $ \bar\Lambda^2$ as in the double soft limit, so that now